Sharing your data with other sites

 - Country and language

-- Access to your Google product information, such as your Gmail contacts, Google Calendar, or Picasa Web Albums.
+- Access to your Google product information, such as your Gmail contacts, or Google Calendar

 Google will never share this data without notifying you first and asking for your permission.
 You can manage these settings from your mobile device or from your desktop, although the settings pages might look different.